 - Nursing-style shoes must be clean and solid in color, either white or black.
-No athletic shoes displaying color designs/laces or logos may be worn. - Shoes must be closed-toe and closed-heel, puncture-resistant, and impervious to fluids [no mesh fabric shoes]. - Socks must correspond to shoe color, such as black shoe color/black socks or white shoe color/white socks.
+No athletic shoes displaying color designs/laces, or logos may be worn. - Shoes must be closed-toe and closed-heel, puncture-resistant, and impervious to fluids [no mesh fabric shoes]. - Socks must correspond to the shoe color, such as black shoes/black socks or white shoes/white socks.